OleHolmNielsen/ITwiki/docs/PXE_and_UEFI.rst

         filename "pxelinux.0";
   }

+Note: Other CPU architectures besides x86-64_ are listed in the UEFI_specification_ section 3.5.

 The ``shimx64.efi`` chainloads ``grubx64.efi`` after you Verify_signatures_,
 and this also works on clients that have disabled the Secure_Boot_ feature.